roeezolantz/BigDataInfraIQ/README.md

 3. What is hadoop archive?
 4. What is Hadoop Safe Mode?
 5. What is Rack awareness?
+6. What is core-site.xml?
-6. What mechanism does Hadoop framework provides to synchronize changes made in Distribution Cache during runtime of the application?
+7. What mechanism does Hadoop framework provides to synchronize changes made in Distribution Cache during runtime of the application?
-7. Kafka :
+8. Kafka :
 	1. What a topic is and how should it be configured?
 	2. What is partitioning?
 	3. What is rebalance?
+9. Yarn :
+	1. What is the Resource Manager and what happens if it faults?
+	2. How can you utilize the resource usage?
-8. How familiar are you with Hadoop 3?
+10. How familiar are you with Hadoop 3?

 ## Culture